Nutshell 7. Non-finite clauses

 |want-fact1 Zarathustra-acc-nom2a fly-fact-acc2 eagle-acc-dat2 PIn−2-nom-ben3.|

-Naming the eagle as the recipient makes the second phrasing more personal.
+Naming the eagle as the recipient makes the second phrasing more personal: Zarathustra addresses his wish to the eagle.
 On the other hand, while this phrasing is unambiguous here, it cannot in general express differences in case, as in ‘Zarathustra wants his eagle to give him something’ vs. ‘Zarathustra wants his eagle to take something from him’.
 A pronoun can combine the two types if necessary.

 c.
 The nominative object is undefined